xor-ranavikrant/Readme/Ignite Lab.md

 You will work through an example of a real world implementation for the fictitious Wide World Importers Enterprise.

-Wide World Importers is a brick and mortar retailer that has hundreds of stores worldwide and a fast-growing online store.
+Wide World Importers is a brick-and-mortar retailer that has hundreds of stores worldwide and a fast-growing online store.
 It sells a wide variety of consumer merchandise, including sunglasses, sports shoes, watches, wallets, books, and various beach products.

 The lab scenario starts on May 30th, 2021.
 The company's new CEO, April, recently noticed negative trends in their KPIs, including: